English 101 CBE Instructions for Students

 - The dean of the college for your major for line [c] (Note: Do note email the Dean.
 Take the form to your dean's office for signature); and finally,

 - Signature line [d] is not required for submission.
-The final signature space, "Instructor's Signature," is where Doug Zimmerman, the Coordinator of English 098, signs (after scores are calculated).
+The final signature space, "Instructor's Signature," is where an administrative member of Core Writing, signs (after scores are calculated).

 Note: You should get these signatures as soon as possible.
 Many people have limited office hours at this time of year, and you may not be able to get the signatures if you wait too long.